gabiudrescu/website/content/post/8-monofony/index.md

 +++
 {{% toc %}}

-*Translator note: once I saw the [original article](https://afsy.fr/avent/2019/22-monofony-base-sur-la-structure-interne-de-sylius) shared on Sylius Slack, I thought it would be useful to translate it in English, as my French is not that good; this should help me in the future when someone asks me why use Monofony and why is this package that great; I also took the liberty to rewrite the original article with my own words, following the original idea.*
+*Author note: once I saw the [original article](https://afsy.fr/avent/2019/22-monofony-base-sur-la-structure-interne-de-sylius) shared on Sylius Slack, I wanted to use this whenever someone asked me what is Monofony, why use it, how can I use Sylius (concepts) in my own *

 # The itch